“Everyone can act. Everyone can improvise. Anyone can learn to become stageworthy.” — Viola Spolin

 Improvisation is by nature collaborative, in supporting each other and creating things together, spontaneously.
 Anyone can learn to improvise, in life and in countless artistic domains.

-Improvisation can and should be initially taught as a general life and arts skill, regardless whether the goal is on stage improv comedy or just better social skills.
+Improvisation can and should be initially taught as a general life and arts skill, with foundations in presence and empowerment, regardless whether the goal is on stage improv comedy or just better social skills.
+Only then should the “rules” of various methods of comedic improv be introduced.

 - inclusivity — improvisation thrives on diversity, and as an organisation we value and encourage diversity within our students and staff in all areas such as culture and race, religion, age, disability, gender and sexual preference etc.